 There is a regional split in the racial distribution of housing problems that reflects the region's overall demographics.
 Households with housing problems tend to be concentrated in the east and southeast portions of the region, which are overwhelmingly Black.
 Toward the center of the region, the number of households with problems becomes increasingly concentrated.
-This uneven distribution may in part be explained by the fact that these more centralized jurisdictions have higher populations and older housing stock.
+This uneven distribution may in part be explained by these more centralized jurisdictions' higher populations and older housing stock.
 This regional pattern closely resembles the jurisdictional patterns because, for the most part, the distribution of households with housing problems is concentrated in certain parts of the area rather than forming an evenly distributed pattern.
-Overall, while White households in all of the jurisdictions except for the District of Columbia form the plurality racial or ethnic group and constitute 53 percent of the total regional population, households of color are disproportionately represented when their relative population size is accounted for.
-National origin groups, which are dominated by Indians and Salvadorans, tend to be distributed toward the eastern half of the region.
-The high proportion of Salvadoran households closely follows the patterns for each jurisdiction, but prevalence of Indian households appears to be most prominent in Loudoun County.
+While White households in all jurisdictions except the District of Columbia form the plurality racial or ethnic group and constitute 53 percent of the total regional population, households of color are disproportionately represented when their relative population size is accounted for.
+National origin groups, most commonly Indians and Salvadorans, tend to be distributed toward the eastern half of the region.
+The high proportion of Salvadoran households closely follows the patterns for each jurisdiction, but Indian households appears to be most prevalent in Loudoun County.

 1.c.
-Compare the needs of families with children for housing units with two, and three or more bedrooms with the available existing housing stock in each category of publicly supported housing for the jurisdiction and region.
+Compare the needs of families with children for housing units with two and three or more bedrooms with the available existing housing stock in each category of publicly supported housing for the jurisdiction and region.